imalhasaranga/PDFLib/CONTRIBUTING.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+## Tests

+- Make sure to run the and see all of them are pssing before sumbitting a pull requests

+### How to run Tests ?
+    composer install
+    vendor/bin/phpunit